 Icons Radio Hour John Mulholland’s archive of interviews on the subject of Hollywood icons — with friends, family, co-workers and, when he was lucky, the icons themselves — is an embarrassment of riches.

-Kevin’s Movie Corner Thoughtful, perceptive essays on all kinds of movies, classic-era and otherwise, well-written and nicely illustrated.
+Kevin’s Movie Corner My colleague Kevin Deany discontinued this site in 2015, alas; nevertheless, it’s still there, with thoughtful, perceptive essays on all kinds of movies, classic-era and otherwise, well-written and nicely illustrated.

 Laura’s Miscellaneous Musings It’s not all movies, as the name suggests, but what there is is quite a potpourri of info on movie-related stuff all over the Web.

-Tales of the Easily Distracted Dorian Tenore-Bartilucci doesn’t limit herself to Golden Age Hollywood, and her special focus is film noir and suspense; her knowledge is erudite, her style conversational, and her observations as delightful as her name.
+Tales of the Easily Distracted The ever-delightful Dorian Tenore-Bartilucci, like Kevin Deany (see above), hasn’t posted since 2016; still, check it out.
+She doesn’t limit herself to Golden Age Hollywood, and her special focus is film noir and suspense; her knowledge is erudite, her style conversational, and her observations as delightful as her name.